garrett-m-smith/SmithTaborICCM2018/README.md

-Paper and code for our submission to ICCM 2018.
+Paper and code for Smith & Tabor (submitted) for MathPsych/ICCM 2018.